 I’ll set a variety of practice exercises each week which will be linked to the work of the lessons.
 Students should aim to complete some practice each day – but rather than setting a specified timespan I suggest that a specific objective is set for each session or each week, and as much (or as little) practice is undertaken to meet that.
 That way, practice can be flexed according to the student’s energy levels and other commitments – although I do believe daily practice, even if only 5-10 minutes, is important.

 I hold two student concerts per year – typically in June / July and December.
 These are informal occasions designed to give the students an opportunity to prepare and play their pieces for families and friends.
-For a selection of videos and pictures from past concerts please visit my Facebook page.
+For a selection of videos and pictures from past concerts please visit my Facebook page, as well as a selection of my blogs – for example, this one, which shows the development of certain students over three years.

 I also encourage the recording of performances in lessons which – with the parents’ permission – I will also post to my Facebook page.
 This gives the opportunity for the students to ‘perform’ more regularly as well as the opportunity for parents to share the videos with their families and friends.